You’ve read about in the newspapers and heard it on the news: Tourism Australia is calling for Aussies to #HolidayHereThisYear.

 Grab your hiking boots, tie up your laces and set your GPS 60 kilometres west of Sydney to the Blue Mountains.

+To explore this rugged mountain region west of Sydney, you'll want to stay the night.
 For accommodation served with a slice of history, book to stay at the heritage-listed Carrington Hotel.
 Sit by the log fire and marvel and soak up the old-world charm of the building.

 Wrap up a day on the trails with a meal at a local café or bistro – with the paddock-to-plate ethos running through the veins of local establishments since the early 1900s.